 Batch Processing: Handle large-scale data processing jobs

-When: Each distinct task in your workflow (data cleaning, training, inference)
+When: Each distinct task in your workflow, such as data cleaning, training, or inference

 Module Configuration Examples